Alexandria International Airport (Louisiana): Noise mitigation program

 Alexandria International Airport and the England Authority are implementing a Neighborhood Noise Mitigation Program, with funding from the Federal Aviation Administration's Airport Improvement Program and the Louisiana Department of Transportation.
 The Neighborhood Noise Mitigation Program includes residential and other noise sensitive buildings in areas surrounding the Airport.
 The program was approved by the FAA on August 14, 2007, as part of AEX's Airport Noise Compatibility Program.
 The Noise Compatibility Program determined that eligible buildings should be prioritized to family residences, institutions, and community facilities.

 As of November 2010, the England Authority has received $21 million from the FAA for their Noise Mitigation Program.
 The funding has been used for land acquisitions, relocation programs, and acoustical treatment programs.

 The Neighborhood Noise Mitigation Program is divided into two areas.
 The primary area includes the areas that are located where they are subjected to 70 DNL or greater.
 The secondary area includes areas that are located in areas that are subjected to 65 to 70 DNL.
 The areas affected were designated from the 2010 Part 150 Noise Study.

 Three options were approved for the primary areas.
 The first is the Property Acquisition and Relocation Assistance Program.
 The program was designed by the FAA to provide homeowners on a voluntary basis the opportunity to sell their property and move away from areas impacted by aircraft noise.

 The second option is the Aviation Easement Acquisition Program.
 The program gives interested homeowners a single cash payment in exchange for providing the England Authority with a signed Aviation Easement document.

 The third option is an Acoustical Treatment Program.
 This provides a range of acoustic modifications to participating homes.
 The program may include window and door modifications, wall and attic insulation, and ventilation modifications.
 All modifications done to the home through the program are free to the homeowner.

 Properties in the Secondary Area are eligible only for the Aviation Easement Acquisition and the Acoustical Treatment Programs.

 England AFB Heritage Park

-A sign at the heritage park, also known as Flying Tiger Heritage Park, reads: "A symbol of all airmen past, present, and future, the England Air Force Base Heritage Park is a proud reminder of the Air Force’s role in our nation’s military history.
+A sign at the heritage park, also known as England Airpark, and Flying Tiger Heritage Park, reads: "A symbol of all airmen past, present, and future, the England Air Force Base Heritage Park is a proud reminder of the Air Force’s role in our nation’s military history.
 Each of the five aircraft displayed here valiantly contributed to the defense of our country.
 They are suspended in simulated flight as a permanent reminder of the courage, dedication, and sacrifice of the men and women who have served their country as members of the finest Air Force in the world."

+In 2026, the aircraft heritage park, on the same site as the largest United States hub for deportation flights, is a site for construction of a family and children detention facility.

 The aircraft at the heritage park are described below, as seen at the park, from left to right (west to east, clockwise).